Chart Color Schemes

 Deniliquin Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area has lower university qualification rates at 15.0%, compared to the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 29.3%.
+This discrepancy presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most common among qualifications, at 12.2%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
+Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them – advanced diplomas at 10.5% and certificates at 29.3%.

 Frequently Asked Questions - Education